POETRY FORMS AND TERMINOLOGY

 Burmese Climbing Rhyme

-Smitha Chakravarthula's explication of the pattern seems to be taken from my earlier article (See above entry), but she has added illustrations of two specific forms: the Luc Bat and the Than Bauk.
+Smitha Chakravarthula's explication of the pattern seems to be based on my earlier article (See above entry), but she has added illustrations of two specific forms: the Luc Bat and the Than Bauk.

 Ghazal